brainbuz/Vote-Count/md/README.md

 ## Voting Method and Component Modules

 The Modules in the space Vote::Count::%Component% provide functionality needed to create a functioning Voting Method.
-Many of these are consumed as Roles by the Vote::Count object, some such as RankCount and Matrix return their own objects.
+These are mostly consumed as Roles by Vote::Count, some such as RankCount and Matrix return their own objects.

-The Modules in the space Vote::Count::Method::%Something% implement a Voting Method such as IRV.
+The Modules in the space Vote::Count::Method::%Something% implement a Voting Method that isn't globally available.
+The Borda and IRV modules for example are loaded into every Vote::Count object.
 These Modules inherit the parent Vote::Count and all of the Components available to it.
 These modules all return a Hash Reference with the following key: *winner*, some return additional keys.
 Methods that can be tied will have additional keys *tie* and *tied*.
 When there is no winner the value of *winner* will be false.

-Simpler Methods such as single iteration Borda or Approval can be run directly from the Vote::Count Object.

 ## Vote::Count Module